vvnginx/documentation/F5-NGINX-team-notes.md

 # For F5/NGINX Employees

-This repository is a functional mirror.
-We want to do as much of our work as possible in the public repository.
+This repository is public, and we do as much of our work as possible in the public as a commitment to open source.

 Content which cannot be publicised before release is handled slightly differently: please read the [Contributing guidelines for closed content](/CLOSED_CONTRIBUTIONS.md) document.